mingfang/terraform-provider-k8s/site/k8s_core_v1_persistent_volume_claim/README.md

 ######  TypeMap

 Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/
 ## selector

 A label query over volumes to consider for binding.

+## match_expressions

+matchExpressions is a list of label selector requirements.
+The requirements are ANDed.

+#### key

+###### Required •  TypeString

+key is the label key that the selector applies to.
+#### operator

+###### Required •  TypeString

+operator represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists and DoesNotExist.
+#### values

+######  TypeList

+values is an array of string values.
+If the operator is In or NotIn, the values array must be non-empty.
+If the operator is Exists or DoesNotExist, the values array must be empty.
+This array is replaced during a strategic merge patch.
+#### match_labels

+######  TypeMap

+matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
+The requirements are ANDed.
+#### storage_class_name

+######  TypeString

+Name of the StorageClass required by the claim.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1
+#### volume_mode

+######  TypeString

+volumeMode defines what type of volume is required by the claim.
+Value of Filesystem is implied when not included in claim spec.
+This is a beta feature.
+#### volume_name

+######  TypeString

+VolumeName is the binding reference to the PersistentVolume backing this claim.s if that is explicitly specified, otherwise to an implementation-defined value.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/
+## selector

+A label query over volumes to consider for binding.